 |

 Fubo is the only service we found that offers a quarterly subscription option.
 Another surprising feature is the ability to record unlimited hours of content via Fubo’s Cloud DVR service.
-As this is cloud-based, you'll have access to these recordings on any device you choose to use.
+Since this is cloud-based, you'll have access to these recordings on any device you choose.

 3. Sportsnet+: The old faithful of sports streaming